nag763/tchatchers/README.md

 ## How to access the application

-The application is deployed on https://tchatche.rs and should be compatible with any modern navigator.
+The application is deployed on https://tchatche.xyz and should be compatible with any modern navigator.

+It was formerly on tchatche.rs but the domain name renewal fee was too expensive.

 ## About